-Alhtough it’s great news there are no prior educational requirements, in order to become a permanent makeup artist, you must finish a course at a licenced school.
-This is the most important part of your journey, as your skill is what ultimately earns your living, so perfecting it should be a priority.
+In order to become a permanent makeup artist, you must finish a course at a licensed school and get a certificate.
+This is the most important part of your journey, as your skill is what ultimately earns you a living, so perfecting it should be the priority.
 You must take each aspect of the training, and especially the health and safety of your clients, very seriously.

 2. Health and Safety Training

-These trainings also deal with proper handling of your workspace.
+These trainings also deal with proper workspace hygiene.
 You must learn how to keep the environment you work in sterile and avoid any possible contamination.

-In order to obtain a license, you must be given the green light by a licensing board.
-Which institutuion is in charge of this varies, but it’s generally done on a state level.
+In order to obtain a license, you must be approved by a licensing board.
+Which institution is in charge of this varies, but it’s generally done on a state level.
 The license confirms you meet all the legal state requirements.

-The most important document you will need to enclose is the certificate of completion of a permanent makeup course at a licensed school.
+The most important document you will need to enclose is the certificate of completion of a course at a licensed school.
 Most states then require you to have proof of an apprenticeship.
 If you chose a course that covers the (generally) mandatory 100 hours of experience, you’re set.
-If the course doesn’t offer this, you can apply for an apprenticeship at any local salon or spa.
+If the course doesn’t offer this, you can apply for an apprenticeship at a local salon.

 Depending on the body that does the licensing, you may need to take a state board exam.
 The type of examination varies.
 Sometimes, an extensive portfolio is enough.

-Here you can check the licensing conditions for your state, if living in US.
+Here you can check the licensing conditions for your state, if you want to practice microblading in the US.

-Some states require an annual license renewal through a fee.
+- Some states require an annual license renewal through a fee.
 Others demand taking some type of course at certain time periods.
-Either way, these legal requirements must be met in order for your business to be successful and to maintain the health and safety of your clients.

 Yes, although this is obviously not mandatory.
 There are two prominent associations whose purpose is to support, educate, inform and inspire aestheticians: AAM and SPCP.
-The American Academy of Micropigmentation and The Society of Permanent Cosmetic Professionals are non-profit organizations that strive to promote excellence in permanent makeup through a voluntary examination process.
-The ultimate benefit of an AAM or SPCP membership is the continual progess and perfection of your skill.
-You will have the opportunity to connect with other artists and stay in touch with the industry and all the changes in it through conventions and meet-ups.
+The ultimate benefit of an AAM or SPCP membership is additional support.

 Obtaining a license is the next step.
 Although this can be a hassle, it is the only way to become a professional and keep your business legal and successful.